Financial Freedom as a Couple

 I really believe that an open conversation between a couple can be beneficial beyond just your finances.

-Strategies to Reach Financial Freedom
+Strategies to Reach Financial Independence

 Now you two have to talk about how you're going to reach your goals.
 I've listed some steps we've taken and others have used in their financial journey.